 Why Your Probiotic Might Not Be Working

 The next generation of microbiome supplements may provide the answer.
+In collaboration with Seed.

 Within the wellness world, there is this overwhelmingly prevalent tendency to latch onto new, sparkly terms in hopes that *it* will be the key to reaching ultimate health and longevity.
 We’ve seen it happen before, ultimately ending with debunked facts (remember the coconut oil debate?).
 Most recently, the biggest buzz around the proverbial town has been probiotics.
 The first wave, which gained mass popularity, was with a fleet of fermented foods touting almost miraculous gut health benefits—your kimchis, kombuchas, and yogurts—which are, as it turns out, scientifically not ~truly~ probiotics.
 Like a lot of wellness-industry terms, regulation and education tend to follow well after they’ve reached peak popularity.
 But a new innovative microbiome company, Seed, is here to change all that.